alejandrog-gutierrez/API-Testing-with-Pytest/README.md

 * Add schema validation
 * Test against a real API with proper validation rules
 * Integrate into a CI/CD pipeline
+* Make a sanity check through the data base of the Post endpoint to rule out faulty or inadequate data.

 ---